 The last step is coating the wood with a sealant you prefer.
 You can use wax or any other sealer including polyacrylic and polyeurathane.

-The above listed methods are just some of the ways you can weather your new wood to look old and then use the wood to make antique furniture.
+The above listed methods are just some of the ways you can weather your new wood to look old and rustic, and then use the wood to make antique furniture.
 The processes have been tried and yielded great results.
 But even then, they still leave a lot of room to work and experiment as you would please.
 Art is never perfect.
-As a matter of fact, it is the imperfections that make it beautiful and all the more attractive to look at.
+As a matter of fact, it is the imperfections that make it beautiful and all the more attractive.